Ledoux/teleport/docs/teleport_methods.md

 |   |   - start a web heroku dyno / start a docker container
 ```

-Note that each of them is callable by a command option.
-For instance, you can type `tpt install` or shorter `tpt -i`. you can look at the [commander config of the app](https://github.com/snipsco/teleport/blob/master/bin/index.js]) to know all the apis.
+Note that these methods are callable by a command option.
+For instance, you can type `tpt install` or shorter `tpt -i`. you can look at the commander config [there](https://github.com/snipsco/teleport/blob/master/bin/index.js]) to know the full api.

 Also you need to know what Teleport instances at any call of the binary:
   - it sets the app, project, backend, and the frontend environments.
 This essentially done by reading each `.teleport.json` config file that the app finds